-Two Taylor Wimpey apprentices were given the chance to showcase their carpentry skills to a senior Government minister during a high profile visit.
+Two Taylor Wimpey apprentices were given the chance to showcase their carpentry skills to Vince Cable.

-Sam Poole (19) and 18-year-old Michael Clough met Secretary of State for Business, Innovation and Skills, Vince Cable, during his recent trip to Warwickshire College's Rugby Centre.
+Sam Poole, 19, and Michael Clough, 18, met secretary of state for Business, Innovation and Skills, Vince Cable, during his recent trip to Warwickshire College's Rugby Centre.

 The college is geared towards business formation and growth, wealth creation and employment - and provides the students with state-of-the-art facilities in which to hone their construction, plumbing and carpentry skills.

-Roger Northam, Managing Director for Taylor Wimpey Midlands, said: "We are extremely fortunate to be able to place our young apprentices in such a first-class facility.
+Roger Northam, managing director for Taylor Wimpey in the Midlands, said: "We are extremely fortunate to be able to place our young apprentices in such a first class facility.

-"We are confident both Sam and Michael can go on to enjoy long and successful careers with Taylor Wimpey, helping to build thousands of new properties for home-buyers to enjoy for generations to come."
+"We are confident both Poole and Clough can go on to enjoy long and successful careers with Taylor Wimpey, helping to build thousands of new properties for buyers to enjoy for generations to come."

-Both Sam and Michael are completing a three year carpentry apprenticeship at the college, working towards a Level 2 and 3 NVQ.
+Both Poole and Clough are completing a three year carpentry apprenticeship at the college, working towards a Level 2 and 3 NVQ.
 They are among a group of eight youngsters currently employed as apprentices by Taylor Wimpey Midlands.

-Last year, Sam was named the overall Outstanding Apprentice of the Year in Carpentry and Joinery at the college's annual awards.
+Last year, Poole was named the overall Outstanding Apprentice of the Year in Carpentry and Joinery at the college's annual awards.